VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 ### Introduce a compositor

 Improvements to the tiling pipeline and/or Shared Meaning Platform could potentially introduce a compositor that would ensure that the tiles for a given child lens are one set that includes the visuals from both the child lens and any relevant parent lens.
+This would ensure:
-This would ensure that only one set of tiles is ever relied on for display, and address a number of current issues.
+* that only one set of tiles is ever relied on for display, and address a number of performance and loading issues.
+* add a spacial elaboration for the child space, especially for overlays.

-This would not address composition of lenses and labels.
+This would not address composition of lenses and labels, but only compositing tiles from stack of spaces.

 ## Lens Nodes for Domain-Aware Lenses
 ### Domains
 Domains are Shared Meaning Platform specific parameters that provide another layer of content filtering.
 They are meant to be used as switching tool between states on the same geography.
-Such state for domains define spatial variance or contextual variability, where the properties or characteristics of something vary across spaces rather than over time.
+Such state for domains define contextual variability - properties or characteristics rather what the same context looks like over time.

 The model classifies domains/instances of same type or characteristics into domain types.
 A combination of instances between domain types creates the context.